USS Lang (DD-399): 1942

-She sailed to Port Royal, Nova Scotia, for patrols with ships of the Royal Navy, then sailed for the British West Indies in January 1942.
+She sailed to Annapolis Royal, Nova Scotia, for patrols with ships of the Royal Navy, then sailed for the British West Indies in January 1942.
 In transit, she answered a distress call from torpedoed SS Empire Wildebeeste and rescued 21 survivors.
 She left Bermuda on 18 March for Casco Bay, Maine and sailed 26 March escorting TF 39 which included carrier Wasp.
 The force rendezvoused with three British ships on 3 April and entered Scapa Flow, Scotland, the next day.
 The destroyer then became a part of Force "W", sailing between England and the Mediterranean to deliver Spitfires to the besieged island of Malta (see Operations Calendar and Bowery).
 Lang returned to Norfolk on 28 May and transferred to San Diego a month later.

 As flagship for DesDiv 15, part of TF 18, Lang departed San Diego 1 July to join shore bombardment exercises off Tonga in preparation for the Guadalcanal-Tulagi landings.
 Three weeks later she screened Wasp as the carrier launched her aircraft in the first American land offensive of the Pacific war.